genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateUsersGroupsPerm.md

 Only system administrators can change group membership, so ensure you are logged into the workbench as a **system administrator**.
 You can be in any environment.

-You can view and add users to groups by selecting a group and viewing and editing the associated Users list, or, you can view the user and edit the associated Groups list.
+You can view and add users to groups by selecting a group and viewing and editing the associated users list, or, you can view the user and edit the associated Groups list.

 ### Membership by Group